alienshe/cocoa_project_scripts/README.md

 1. Reads are aligned against the reference fasta with minimap2
 2. Clair3 identifies variant SNPs and indels using the alignment and the reference sequences.
 Outputs phased .vcf file.
 3. Haplotyping: (sorting reads into haplotype groups based on variant alleles from .vcf) Done by both devider and whatshap.
 You can choose which output you want to use.
 In either case, a tagged .bam file will be output (tag: HP) which indicates which reads belong to which haplotypes.
+There will also be consensus sequences output for each haplotype.
    - devider: optimised for nanopore data, doesnt take indels into account, doesnt require you to define ploidy (so can work for mixed samples)
    - whatshap: less sophisticated, takes indels into account, requires defined ploidy (default: 2).